philc/book-notes/relationships/the school of life - alain de botton.md

   * "We deliberately invite an elderly aunt or uncle whom we don't even like much to fly around the world to be there.
 We are willingly creating a huge layer of embarrassment were we ever to turn round and admit it might have been a mistake."
-* (on our culture) "We need to fall silent -- more frequently than we do -- and simply listen."
 * Virtual friends, mentors, to give us solace and companionship
   * "Strangely, it appears that certain imaginary friends drawn from culture can end up feeling more real and in that sense more present to us than any of our real-life acquaintances, even if they